 Form 941 is due on a quarterly basis.

-The form is due by the following dates:
+The form is due by the following dates2:

-If the tax deadline falls on a weekend or a federal holiday, the due date is pushed to the following business day.
+If the filing deadline falls on a weekend or a federal holiday, the due date is pushed to the following business day.

 How to file Form 941

-Now that we’ve covered what Form 941 is, let’s discuss how to file the quarterly tax form.
-You can find the current version of the form and complete instructions on the IRS website2.
+Now that we've covered what Form 941 is, let's discuss the filing process.
+You can find the current version of the form and complete instructions on the IRS website4.

 Fill in your primary business information

 At the top of the form, start by filling out the section with your business information.
-You’ll provide your employer identification number (EIN), business name, trade name (such as a DBA), and address.
-You’ll also check which quarter you are filing for.
+You'll provide your employer identification number (EIN), business name, trade name (such as a DBA), and business address.
+You'll also check the current quarter you're filing for.

 Complete Part I

-In box 1, you’ll provide the number of employees at your organization who received wages, tips, or other compensation for the quarter.
-In box 2, you’ll provide the total wages, tips, and other compensation for all of your employees for the quarter.
-In box 3, you’ll add the federal income tax you withheld from wages for the quarter.
+In box 1, you'll provide the number of employees at your organization who received wages, tips, or other compensation for the quarter.
+In box 2, you'll provide the total employee wages, tips, and other compensation for the quarter.
+In box 3, you'll add the federal income tax you withheld from wages for the quarter.

 You'll fill out the next section if your employees’ wages are subject to Social Security or Medicare taxes.
 This is broken up into subcategories for taxable Social Security wages, qualified sick leave, qualified family leave, Social Security tips, Medicare wages and tips, and any wages subject to additional Medicare tax withholding.
 You’ll use the equations listed for each to determine the amount in column 2.
 The sum of column 2 will go in box 5e.